Baegll/MindThrusters2/content/CHARACTERS/PCs/Aurelia.md

 When [[Sylwarin]] stabbed me in the back after knocking at the door interrupting [[A Ceremony of Blessing (Drawing)]]and I hit the floor of [[Westpaw's Wondrous Wares]] I saw a vision of [[Cassian Aria]], and two children running around a homely rustic house.
 One of the children, my child, says "Not yet Momma." and I feel a knife sink into the [[Creepy Doll (Drawing)]] and I stabilize on the floor, barely breathing.

+In [[Twilight Forest]] I walk next to a green robed person.
+There are other shadowless!?
+The first steps have begun!?
+I get told to continue my path, but fail the challenge

 ## External Descriptors